-The moms at Mommy-Baby Meetup are used to competing: whoever's the most devoted to her family, has the best-behaved child, and the most satisfied husband wins.
-But when political turmoil turns their squabbles into actual war, the mothers' fighting instincts turn to the most coveted prize of all – survival.
+The moms at Mommy-Baby Meetup are used to competing — whoever's the most devoted to her family, has the best-behaved child, and the most satisfied husband wins.
+But as the chaos of the outside world encroaches on their turf, passive-aggression falls by the wayside, and each mom will have to decide just how much she loves her child.

 In conjunction with the production of Mothers, we'll be piloting our Radical Parent-Inclusion Project (RPI) in cooperation with the Parent Artists Advocacy League (PAAL), a series of initiatives that aim to confront the challenges of working parents in theater.